DeepSeek V4 Prompt Engineering: What Actually Works in Production

 Expected output: ${expected}

-For complex analysis tasks, prepend with delimiters:
+For complex analysis, use delimiters:

 ### Task